TerminalStudio/flutter_split_view/README.md

 SplitView.of(context).pop();
 ```

-Pop until the n-th page.
+Pop until the n-th page:

 ```dart
 SplitView.of(context).popUntil(1);